Formulas

 The first n (default: all) characters of the mth (default: first) author's last name.

-nnumberthe number of characters to take from the name, 0 = all
+nnumber0the number of characters to take from the name, 0 = all

-mnumberselect the mth author
+mnumber1select the mth author

-creator('author' | 'editor' | 'translator' | 'collaborator' | '*')kind of creator to select, * selects author first, and if not present, editor, translator or collaborator, in that order.
+creator('author' | 'editor' | 'translator' | 'collaborator' | '*')'*'kind of creator to select, * selects author first, and if not present, editor, translator or collaborator, in that order.

-initialsbooleanadd author initials
+initialsbooleanfalseadd author initials

 authAuthEa(creator: ('author' | 'editor' | 'translator' | 'collaborator' | '*') = '*', initials: boolean = false, sep: string = '.')